SecurityShiba/SecurityShiba.github.io/_posts/2017-01-01-Cyber-Security-For-Beginners.md

 	 * Close down any old accounts you don't use anymore
 4. Done!

-****
-#### *Lets get professional... professional*
+## *Lets get professional... professional*

-> They are looking for a professional.
+> Employers are looking for a professional.
 Professionals still party (and boy do they), except a professional knows how to keep their work and play seperate online and offline.

-##### LinkedIn Profile
+#### LinkedIn Profile

 This is your platform from which you can launch your personal brand.
 In the beginning, I loved LinkedIn, however lately it has taken a bit of a dive.
 Don't fall into trap of liking memes, or trashy content - keep it relevant.
 Much of the "motivational" content taken at face value seems relevant, but is often factually incorrect.

 **Tips:**